helium/helium-program-library/packages/helium-admin-cli/README.md

 Then, use that container to encrypt all `keypairs` and generate a gpg key.
 This key will be output to ./migration-docker/data/migration.gpg

 ```
-./migration-docker/encrypt-keypairs.sh
+./migration-docker/run-encrypt-keypairs.sh <PASSWORD>
 ```

 Upload the encrypted keypairs to s3.
 Have migration.gpg as a sealed secret on the migration container.
+As well as the password.

 Push the container, and make a pull request on k8s for the deploy.

 ## Migration Day

-Upload the export.json file to the s3 bucket.
+Upload the export.json, makers.json, and makers-mobile.json files to the s3 bucket.
 Merge the k8s PR.
 Watch the export go

 You must also populate the iot and mobile metadata databases.
 Port forward oracle db.
 Then: